These GOP members of Congress from Virginia, Maryland back Texas suit to overturn election

 He argued that voting laws were unlawfully changed before the election and asked the Supreme Court to allow the Republican-led legislatures in each state to review the results and, if necessary, appoint new presidential electors — potentially disenfranchising millions of voters.

-Outgoing Rep. Denver Riggleman (Va.) is the only congressional Republican in the increasingly blue greater Washington region who did not sign the amicus brief.
+Outgoing Rep. Denver Riggleman (Va.) is the only congressional Republican in the increasingly blue greater Washington region who did not sign the brief.

 He has been outspoken about Trump’s refusal to accept reality and has criticized colleagues for perpetuating Trump’s denial of President-elect Joe Biden’s victory.